GlenMac90/cocktail_app/README.md

 ### Thank you for reading

-I am really grateful for you time and I hope you like what you see here.
+I am really grateful for your time and I hope you like what you see here.